-In Vaasa, passenger ships have been moored for some time at a quay approaching the end of its life cycle.
-A significant improvement is promised, as a completely new and modern passenger quay is now being built in Vaasa.
-And the forthcoming quay won’t be without a new ship.
+In Vaasa, passenger ships had been moored for some time at a quay approaching the end of its life cycle.
+A significant improvement was promised, as a completely new and modern passenger quay were built in Vaasa.
+And the completed quay is not without a new ship.

-The project includes the construction of a 162.5 metres long quay, the casting of an erosion slab, quay superstructures, and, of course, the installation of accessory equipment.
-Furthermore, in connection with the quay will be contracted the foundations of a ramp, which will be supplied by another contractor.
+The project included the construction of a 162.5 metres long quay, the casting of an erosion slab, quay superstructures, and, of course, the installation of accessory equipment.
+Furthermore, in connection with the quay the foundations of a ramp was constructed.
 Work began with the demolition of the old quay and dredging of the harbour basin.

 Economic solutions on a tight schedule

 Terramare started the project faced with a tight schedule created by circumstances.
-Good momentum has been maintained in the construction, however, and the quay will be completed well in advance of the deadline in autumn 2021.
+Good momentum was maintained in the construction and the quay was completed well in advance of the deadline and was handed over to the client in the beginning of October 2021.

 Quay with latest technology for new ship

-The quay is being built with the future in mind.
-Its equipment will include automooring systems, enabling faster mooring and unmooring of vessels, and also charging systems for hybrid vessels.
-The modern passenger ship Aurora Botnia will be completed for the Wasaline shipping company at the Rauma shipyard in summer 2021.
-The shipyard considers that the Aurora will be the world’s most environmentally friendly passenger vessel Aurora Botnia – Wasaline.
+The quay was being built with the future in mind.
+Its equipment included automooring systems, enabling faster mooring and unmooring of vessels, and also charging systems for hybrid vessels.
+The modern passenger ship Aurora Botnia was completed for the Wasaline shipping company at the Rauma shipyard in summer 2021.
+The shipyard considers that the Aurora is the world’s most environmentally friendly passenger vessel Aurora Botnia – Wasaline.